baragona/Brightness/README.md

 # Brightness
 Sync macbook screen brightness to non-Apple external display.

+UPDATE: it still works on High Sierra.
+It also seems to not conflict with Night Shift.

 It has no UI whatsoever.
 Just a dock Icon.

 Pull requests welcome!